Ravina172/Bank-Loan-Data-Analysis/README.md

 ## Approach
 1. **Understand the Business Problem**

-2. **Prepare and Transform the Data**
-Imported structured the loan data with borrower and repayment information.
+2. **Prepare and Transform the Data**: Imported structured the loan data with borrower and repayment information.
 Used Excel for initial exploration and Power BI's Power Query Editor for transformation:
 - Standardized data types (dates, numbers, categories).
 - Handleded missing values and cleaned inconsistent fields.
 - Added new columns for risk classification.
 - Built date hierarchies to support time-based analysis (MTD, PMTD, MoM).

-3. **Define Key Metrics and Validate**
-Developed core KPIs using DAX in Power BI, including:
+3. **Define Key Metrics and Validate**: Developed core KPIs using DAX in Power BI, including:
 - Total Applications, Funded Amount, Amount Received.
 - MTD / PMTD / MoM metrics for all key values.
 - High-Risk Loan Count and a Portfolio Health Score (based on DTI and grade logic).